Counting common perpendicular arcs in negative curvature: Abstract

 \section{Abstract}

-We study in this paper the asymptotics of marked ortholength spectra, in the presence of equilibrium states.
-Let $D^-$ and $D^+$ be properly immersed closed convex subsets of a Riemannian manifold with pinched negative sectional curvature.
-Using mixing properties of Gibbs measures, we give an asymptotic formula as $t\ra+\infty$ for the number of common perpendiculars of length at most $t$ from $D^-$ to $D^+$, counted with multiplicities and weights, and we prove the equidistribution in the outer and inner unit normal bundles of $D^-$ and $D^+$ of the tangent vectors at the endpoints of the common perpendiculars.
+Let $D^-$ and $D^+$ be properly immersed closed locally convex subsets of a Riemannian manifold with pinched negative sectional curvature.
+Using mixing properties of the geodesic flow, we give an asymptotic formula as $t\ra+\infty$ for the number of common perpendiculars of length at most $t$ from $D^-$ to $D^+$, counted with multiplicities, and we prove the equidistribution in the outer and inner unit normal bundles of $D^-$ and $D^+$ of the tangent vectors at the endpoints of the common perpendiculars.
 When the manifold is compact with exponential decay of correlations or arithmetic with finite volume, we give an error term for the asymptotic.
-We give an asymptotic formula for the number of connected components of the domain of discontinuity of Kleinian groups as their diameter goes to $0$. \footnote{{\bf Keywords:} counting, geodesic arc, convexity, common perpendicular, ortholength spectrum, equidistribution, mixing, decay of correlation, negative curvature, skinning measure, Gibbs measure, Kleinian groups.~~ {\bf AMS codes: } 37D40, 37A25, 53C22, 30F40}
+As an application, we give an asymptotic formula for the number of connected components of the domain of discontinuity of Kleinian groups as their diameter goes to $0$. \footnote{{\bf Keywords:} counting, geodesic arc, convexity, common perpendicular, equidistribution, mixing, decay of correlation, negative curvature, skinning measure, Bowen-Margulis measure, Kleinian groups.~~ {\bf AMS codes: } 37D40, 37A25, 53C22, 30F40}